Skip to main content

 Once an SSO provider has been configured for a Domain, a button for that provider appears on the Domain's login page beneath the standard Username and Password fields.

-When a User clicks the SSO button, UDMG redirects them to the configured IdP to authenticate.
-After the IdP completes authentication, it returns the User to UDMG, redirecting the User to their requested page or the default landing page.
+When a User or Account clicks the SSO button, UDMG redirects them to the configured IdP to authenticate.
+After the IdP completes authentication, it returns the User or Account to UDMG, redirecting them to their requested page or the default landing page.

-Also, Users can automatically log into the UDMG Admin UI by navigating to a direct SSO URL.
-Simply append /auth/{domainId}/sso to your UDMG Base URL (hostname).
+Also, Users and Accounts can automatically log into their respective UDMG UIs by navigating to a direct SSO URL.
+For Users, Simply append /auth/{domainId}/sso to your UDMG Base URL (hostname).
 This will redirect users to their IdP login screen, and upon successful authentication, they'll be automatically directed to the UDMG Admin UI landing page.

 If the IdP is configured for IdP-initiated login, it can send a signed authentication response directly to the Full Redirect URI—the Assertion Consumer Service (ACS) endpoint for SAML, or the Full Redirect URI for OIDC.